SecurEth/guidelines/risk-assessment.md

 The core of this guideline is a model of understanding risk inherent to software development items for Smart Contract Systems.
 We will leverage the OWASP model, a common framework in software security, to develop this model.

-The OWASP model specifies that Risk = Likelihood x Impact.
+The OWASP model specifies that `Risk = Likelihood x Impact`.
 In order to quantify an identified risk and communicate it to interested parties, it is necessary to quantify the Likelihood that an issue with occur and the Impact it will have on the platform or network.